hyperonecom/h1-cli/docs/common-arguments.md

 h1 vm list -o table
 ```
 ## Argument ```--query```
-Argument ```--query``` mean JMESPath query string.
-It is quite a powerful tool that allows you to efficiently
+ JMESPath query string

-    obtain specific information about resources.
+JMESPath is quite a powerful tool that allows to efficiently obtain specific information about resources.

 See the documentation and examples published on [jmespath.org](https://jmespath.org) for details about syntax.